corda/corda/docs/source/corda-configuration-file.rst

 Fields
 ------

 :basedir: This specifies the node workspace folder either as an absolute path, or relative to the current working directory.
-    It can be overidden by the ``--base-directory`` command line option, in which case the the value in the file is ignored and a ``node.conf`` file is expected in that workspace directory as the configuration source.
+    It can be overridden by the ``--base-directory`` command line option, in which case the value in the file is ignored and a ``node.conf`` file is expected in that workspace directory as the configuration source.

 :myLegalName: The legal identity of the node acts as a human readable alias to the node's public key and several demos use